Narahari-Sundaragopalan/ISQA8086-Team-Project/Deliverables/DataCleaningDocumentation/DataCleaningDocumentation.md

 ## Description of Rationale for Data Remediation

-1.We have made our data reearch questions and goals clear and do not tend to chose the Census Data for tracting the Census values, instead we have limited data with respect to year 2013 and also eleiminated the FIPS value.
+1.We have made our data research questions and goals clear and do not tend to chose the Census Data for tracting the Census values, instead we have limited data with respect to year 2013 and also eliminated the FIPS value.

 2.Additionally, we have filled the missing data values for CityName , DataValue , Data_Value_Footnote each with 'NA' - _Not Applicable_ value and PopulationCount with 'Unknown' as those columns with the blank or unknown datavalue are not considered for ay sort of data analysis and doesn't provide much detail or clarity on visualization.
 Instead, naming them appropriately as NA or Unknown helps in rethinking in data collection ar analysis steps.